 Where To Put A Betta Tank

-2. Betta Tank Lighting
+2. Choosing A Betta Tank Light.

-The two best type of lights for a betta tank are traditional fluorescent lights or the newer LED lights.
-Both are ideal for fish and plants, while LED lights offer adjustable color temperatures, longevity, and lower power consumption.
+The two best types of light for a betta tank are traditional fluorescent lights or the newer LED lights.
+Both lights are ideal for fish and plants.

 KZKR Aquarium LED Fish Tank Light 16-84 inch Remote Control Hood Lamp for Freshwater, Saltwater, And Marine Aquariums

-3. Betta Tank Substrate
+3. Choosing Betta Tank Substrate

 Best Substrate For Bettas